Skip to Main Content

 Journal Publication Workflow Infographic

-Note: this information is not in the Qualtrics activity for DLA students.
+Note: this information is not in the Canvas learning module.
 This infographic is provided as an additional resource for learning about the peer-review process.

 Journal Publication Workflow infographic by Jayashree Rajagopalan